-- domain\id the domain in question - group an optional specific group of options - option an optional specific option within the group keystone.exception.InvalidDomainConfig when group/option parameters specify an option we do not support or one that does not exist in the original config.
+- domain_id the domain in question - group an optional specific group of options - option an optional specific option within the group driver_namespace = 'keystone.resource.domain_config'

 If group and option are None, then the entire config for the domain is deleted.
 If group is not None, then just that group of options will be deleted.
 If group and option are both specified, then just that option is deleted.